 Enrolling in a degree in ADVS is easy, just make sure you've done these two things:

-Prior to applying, the potential applicant must have a qualified ADVS Faculty member agree to allow them into their laboratory and be their major (supervisory) professor.
+Prior to applying, the potential applicant must communicate and find a qualified ADVS Faculty member that agrees to allow them into their laboratory and be their major (supervisory) professor.
+Visit our Research Emphases page to explore faculty by research focus.
 Contact Lee Rickords with questions.

 All prospective graduate students must apply through the School of Graduate Studies.
 Please note that all applicants must meet the following general admission requirements:

 - A bachelor's degree from an accredited college, with a 3.0 GPA for the last 90 quarter or 60 semester credits earned, is required.
 An official transcripts must be sent directly to the School of Graduate Studies from each college or university previously attended (except USU).

 - Completion of the Graduate Record Examination (GRE).
 A score equal to or above the 40th percentile in both the verbal and quantitative sections is required.
 If one of the scores is below the 40th percentile, a petition can be made for further consideration.
 Scores must be sent directly to the Graduate School.